marlonecobos/rangemap/README.md

 ##### Using occurrences and administrative areas

 An example of using both occurrences and administrative areas for creating species ranges with the function *rangemap\_bound* is presented below.
-This option may be useful when these two types of infromation complement the knowledge of the species distribution.
+This option may be useful when these two types of information complement the knowledge of the species distribution.

 ``` r
 # occurrences from GBIF were downloaded in a previous step, see (occ_d)